klayoutmatthias/xsection/docs/index.md

 used a ".xs" file, it is available in the recently used files list below the "XSection Script" menu entry for quick access.

-An introduction into writing XS files can be found here: [DocIntro].
+An introduction into writing XS files can be found here: [Introduction](DocIntro).

-A function reference is also available here: [DocReference].
+A function reference is also available here: [Reference](DocReference).

 ## Example